A Dynamic Penalty Function Approach for Constraints-Handling in Reinforcement Learning

-The following section describes the dynamic penalty function design with constraints aggregation using the Kreisselmeier-Steinhauser (KS) function and penalty factor update rules.
-In Section 3, we use a simple 1-dimensional function approximation example to examine the regression accuracy achieved with several penalty functions including the dynamic penalty function.
-In Section 4, the proposed dynamic penalty function will be tested on a simple vehicle control example and the results are summarized.
-Section 5 summarizes and concludes the paper.
+The paper is structured as follows: Section 2 describes the DP function design with constraints aggregation using the Kreisselmeier-Steinhauser (KS) function and penalty factor update rules.
+In Section 3, we use a simple 1-dimensional function approximation example to examine the regression accuracy achieved with several penalty functions including the DP function.
+In Section 4, the proposed DP function is tested on a simple vehicle control example and the results are summarized.
+Section 5 concludes the paper.